sysprog21/shecc/CONTRIBUTING.md

 Visit our [Issues page on GitHub](https://github.com/sysprog21/shecc/issues) to search and submit.

+## Language Compliance

+Before contributing new language features or modifications to the compiler frontend, please review [COMPLIANCE.md](COMPLIANCE.md) to understand shecc's current C99 compliance status, supported features, and known limitations.
+This document helps ensure that contributions align with the project's subset implementation philosophy.

 ## Coding Convention

 Contributions from developers across corporations, academia, and individuals are welcome.